Enjoy ALL the things ...

 But over the past few years with both kids in high school and then college, those family days became more rare.
 Life got in the way.
 Whether it was FFA stuff for our Child #1, track for our son or a variety of other things.
 The last year we had Disneyland AP's our kids used them exactly once.
 It turned into more of a chore, more to go to "get our $$ worth" vs "hey, let's go to Disneyland".
 And that, more than anything is the reason we let those passes go.

 Sure, we've done family stuff.
 But getting us all together to spend a day at a theme park was something that had become more rare the past 4 or 5 years.
-Even our first two visits to Wizarding World were incomplete because my daughter couldn't go.
+Even our first two visits to Wizarding World were incomplete because our eldest couldn't go.

 That was until our visit last Saturday ...